Pull to refresh

 Overview

-The stakes are historic.
-Famine has been confirmed in Sudan and was narrowly averted in Gaza.
-Over 11 million refugees face losing all assistance.
-The UN predicts surging HIV/AIDS deaths, while 23 million children could lose access to education.
+The stakes are catastrophic.
+Famine was confirmed in Sudan's Al Fasher and Kadugli in November, and Gaza crossed the famine threshold in July-August 2025.
+Nearly 11.6 million refugees are losing all assistance as UNHCR operates on just 23% of its 2025 budget.
+The World Food Programme is cutting 6,000 jobs—30% of its workforce.
 Aid workers in conflict zones had their communications severed overnight.
 This isn't reform—it's abandonment.
 The U.S. provided 43% of global humanitarian funding before Trump's second term.
-Now that safety net is collapsing.
+Now that safety net has collapsed.

 Key Indicators